 Program manager vs. project manager—roles with titles that similar couldn’t possibly be too different, right?
 Wrong!

 While program managers and project managers share similar responsibilities, there are key differences between the two positions.
+The same thing goes for program management vs. project management.
 So whether you’re considering either as a future career or are looking to understand how these two camps might work better together, it’s important to know how they relate to each other.

 Projects vs. Programs

 Before we discuss the similarities and differences between the two roles, it’s crucial to understand what separates projects from programs.

 Projects are temporary, one-off undertakings.
 They are generally bound by cost, resource, budget, and time constraints.
 Projects have clear end dates and short-term goals that give way to tangible outcomes or deliverables.

 Programs are composed of several underlying, interconnected projects.
 These projects complement and build off one another to achieve a larger, long-term business objective.
 A successful program drives strategic benefits and organizational growth, rather than a single, tangible deliverable.

 Let’s say a company wants to convert more CIOs.
 It might ask its marketing team to create a demand generation program to drive CIO interest and conversion.
 Several projects—creating a CIO-targeted ebook and hosting a CIO-related webinar, for example—might then go into this program.